mrunal137/IngreMatch---Smart-Cosmetic-Checker/README.md

 💄 IngreMatch – Smart Cosmetic Checker

-IngreMatch is a Progressive Web App (PWA) that allows users to check the availability and ingredient list of 1,470+ real cosmetics from Sephora - simply by entering the product name.
+IngreMatch is a UI based web application that allows users to check the availability and ingredient list of 1,470+ real cosmetics from Sephora - simply by entering the product name.

 🚀 Key Features: